 2. It captures the nuances and applications to a particular corporate or national culture.
 Obviously as an external provider we are not the experts in your culture; comments and social interaction can help people discuss how they apply the concepts in their own context.

 3. It captures peer-to-peer learning.
 In our elearning tool we have peer-to-peer learning functionality where individuals can, at the click of a button, share video from their phone or webcam or share links to useful documents, videos or other resources.
-Some organisations are even investing in peer-to-peer only platforms.
-This works well when all knowledge is already inside the organisation – perhaps in areas like discussing your own products.
+Some organizations are even investing in peer-to-peer only platforms.
+This works well when all knowledge is already inside the organization – perhaps in areas like discussing your own products.
 In other areas it’s useful to have the stimulus of an external subject matter expert bringing new ideas and learning to stimulate the peer-to-peer discussion and comments on application.

 4. Research shows that a lot of learning is social.
 People are more likely to try techniques they see others of their peers attempting.
 It’s also difficult for a lone individual to make a change in the way they work.
 Elearning helps us get the message across to a critical mass of people and social connection helps support us in the implementation of these ideas.